 These things do happen, and I doubt the agencies involved start with destructive intent.

 Whilst hearing tough feedback is challenging, the heat of the moment, it seems, can be very powerful.

 So, here’s a list of behaviours to avoid when losing a pitch – all real-life examples.

 This is a really common error.
 So many agencies leap on the defensive when given feedback intended as constructive.
-Many people fail to remember that in a competitive process, everything is relative to the competition.
+Many people fail to remember that everything is relative to the competition in a competitive process.

 If so, why are you so surprised and disappointed on the call or in the meeting?
 This response smacks of arrogance and a desire to denigrate the client and/or the process.
 Whether an agency ‘knew the decision’ or not is immaterial.